 Contribution margin is the dollar and cents that each unit of product sold contributes to the firm's overhead costs and profits for the simulated period.
-The per-period unit contribution margin is very similar, though not identical, to the period's average marginal cost.
-From a managerial point-of-view, the marginal cost is very important in managing a product and this "unit contribution margin" is an approximation to the marginal cost.
-There are a few occurrences where this approximation will fail, but in most cases it is a close estimate.
-While the exact marginal cost is rarely known in a simulation, (or in practice), the concept in the economics-of-the-firm (Micro) is overwhelmingly important.
-As the forecast of unit contribution margin improves, the participants learn about the factors that drive unit variable costs.
+The per-period unit contribution margin is very similar, though not identical, to the period's dollar sales less the average marginal cost times the unit sales.
+While the exact marginal cost is rarely known in a simulation, (or in practice) the concept in the economics-of-the-firm (Micro) is overwhelmingly important.

+As the forecast of unit contribution margin improves, the participants learn the factors that drive unit variable costs.
 Forecasting of unit contribution margin drives home the importance of cost control and being aware of unit variable costs.

 The combination of unit sales forecast and unit contribution margin, when multiplied produces an estimate of the product's total contribution margin for the period.
-If the firm manufacturers more than one product, then the sum of these values results in the firm's overall contribution margin for the period.
+If the firm manufactures more than one product, then the sum of these product contributions results in the firm's overall contribution margin for the period.

-If participants plot the gross margins by product by time period, it provides a methodology for anticipating the firms manufacturing costs and allows participants to check their assumptions about causes and affects of cash flows.
-The plots should also provide insight on the participants firm's total profits and losses for each period.
+If participants plot the gross margins by product by time period, it provides a methodology for anticipating the firms manufacturing costs and allows the players to check their assumptions about causes and affects of its cash flows.
+The plots should also provide insight on the participant firm's total profits and losses for each period.